BenCellini/CrazyFly/README.md

 [abdomen_tracker_guide.md](abdomen_tracker%2Fabdomen_tracker_guide.md)

 Tracks the abdomen yaw angle with respect to the abdomen joint of rigidly tethered flies (or registered videos of magnetically tethered flies).

+### Head roll tracking

 ## Notes
 * Many of the functions